-Imagine visiting your local emergency room with unusual fatigue and an injured muscle after a workout only to hear the dreaded words, ‘You’ve got cancer.’
-The hospital did not explore the root cause, nor did your family doctor so you weren’t any more concerned than they were until you started bruising.
+Imagine visiting your local emergency room with unusual fatigue and an injured muscle only to hear the dreaded words, ‘You’ve got cancer.’
+The hospital did not explore the root cause, nor did your family doctor so you weren’t any more concerned than they were until your blood vessels started bursting.
 If that isn’t enough, you learn that you must start treatment immediately or face imminent death.
 As an unfortunate recipient of acute blood cancer, we do not often have the luxury of exploring treatment options or getting a second opinion.
 It is a race against time, and there’s no time but the present.

-Canadian Cancer Society predicts that 1 in 2 Canadians will be diagnosed with cancer at some point in their lifetime.
-When we get the news, the best way to ensure the most favorable outcome is to be informed, participate in your own health care, and hold accountable everyone else who has set out to do the same.
-Michelle Burleigh shares her experiences and important information about navigating the healthcare system through her blog and delivers impactful talks to inspire others to join the battle against cancer.
+Canadian Cancer Society predicts that about 1 in 2 Canadians will be diagnosed with cancer at some point in their lifetime.
+When we get the news, the best way to ensure the most favorable outcome is to be informed, participate in our own health care, and hold accountable everyone else who has committed to do the same.

-Michelle participates in various activities to help raise awareness and funds for cancer research.
-Here are some links to campaigns and media events that Michelle has been involved in to date.
+Michelle participates in various activities to help raise awareness of the needs of Canadian patients, including but not limited to cancer patients, organ transplantation patients and those with autoimmune disorders.
+Below are some links to campaigns and media events that Michelle has been involved with since she became a patient in 2017.

 March 2023